-The company has no trade receivables at the year end.
+The company has no trade receivables at the period end.

-Other receivables consist of taxes and prepayments, and therefore are considered to have low credit risk.
+Other receivables consist of taxes and therefore are considered to have low credit risk.
 The maturity period of these assets is less than 12 months.

 The expected credit loss is therefore £Nil.